 Jury orders Alex Jones to pay hundreds of millions to Sandy Hook families in Connecticut trial

 Alex Jones was ordered to pay hundreds of millions of dollars in a defamation case for promoting the lie that the 2012 Sandy Hook school massacre was a hoax.
-The Connecticut jury found that each plaintiff deserved tens of millions of dollars, with amounts reaching as high as $120 million for a single person.
+The Connecticut jury found Jones liable for nearly $1 billion, with amounts reaching as high as $120 million for a single person.

-The jury has been instructed to arrive at two compensatory damages amounts per plaintiff: one sum for defamation damages and another for emotional distress damages.
-Jurors also will decide whether Jones should pay punitive damages; the judge would decide the amounts later.
+The jury was instructed to arrive at two compensatory damages amounts per plaintiff: one sum for defamation damages and another for emotional distress damages.

 Jones has bashed the trial as a "kangaroo court," described it as an affront to free speech rights, and called the judge a "tyrant."
 His lawyer told the jury that any damages awarded should be minimal.